To migrate means

 climate.
 Raptors will migrate to a warmer place in the

-fall when their prey is hibernating or has moved to a warmer
+fall when their prey is hibernating or has moved to a

-are and not migrate.
+where they are and not migrate.

 There are many different migration routes that are